archlinux/aurweb/CONTRIBUTING.md

 in GitLab CI using `pre-commit` to verify that any pushed code changes comply with this.

-To enable the `pre-commit` git hook, install the `pre-commit` package either with `pacman` or `pip` and then run `pre-commit install --install-hooks`.
-This will ensure formatting is done before any code is commited to the git repository.
+To enable the `pre-commit` git hooks, install the `pre-commit` package either with `pacman` or `pip` and then run `pre-commit install --install-hooks`.
+This runs the formatters before any code is committed to the git repository and lints the alembic migration chain before pushing.
+Existing clones need to re-run `pre-commit install --install-hooks` once to pick up the pre-push hook.

 There are plugins for editors or IDEs which automate this process.
 Some example plugins: